 Exposure to cyanobacteria cells themselves, whether or not the bloom is actively producing cyanotoxins, may cause allergenic and/or irritative effects to a portion of an exposed population.
 These effects are caused by endotoxins (mainly from components of the cyanobacterial cell wall) rather than cyanotoxins.
 It has been established that some sensitive individuals have adverse allergenic/irritative responses from exposure to cyanobacterial cells at concentrations as low as 5,000 cells/ml (USEPA, 2019).

 Cyanobacteria can produce toxins that are dangerous for humans, pets, livestock and wildlife.

 The toxins produced by the cyanobacteria are referred to as cyanotoxins.

 Cyanotoxins can be produced by a wide variety cyanobacteria.

 Based on the surveys that have been carried out to date in U.S. waters, the most commonly identified cyanotoxins are microcystins, cylindrospermopsins, anatoxins and saxitoxins.
 Additional information on CyanoHABs, including other states' activities, is available on the EPA CyanoHABs website.

-Information on how NJ handles cyanobacterial harmful algal blooms can be found in the Cyanobacterial Harmful Algal Blooms (HABs) Response Strategy document.
+Information on how NJ handles cyanobacterial harmful algal blooms can be found on the Cyanobacterial Harmful Algal Blooms (HABs) Response Strategy web page.